How Much Profit Should You Make On A Rental Property: The Facts

 • Cap Rate

-It is a metric which is used to determine returns and decide the profit amount that you will make after investing in a property.
-To find the cap rate, simply divide cash flow by the property’s value, and then multiplying the result by 100.
+It is a metric used to determine returns and decide the profit amount you will make after investing in a property.
+To find the cap rate, simply divide cash flow by the property’s value and multiply the result by 100.

-This equation helps you to determine the amount of profit you should earn on a property according to its price.
+This equation helps you determine the amount of profit you should earn on a property based on its price.

 • Cash-on-Cash Return

-This is another metric similar to cap rate but it only considers the amount of money being invested into the property.
-This can be found by dividing cash flow by cash invested and then multiplying by 100.
+This is another metric similar to cap rate, but it only considers the amount of money being invested in the property.
+It can be found by dividing cash flow by cash invested and then multiplying by 100.

-All of these metrics can help you to discover any projected returns from a property based on its rental income.
-Doing this will allow you to understand the profit you should receive so that you can adjust your rent to the right level, and make the most of your investment.
+All of these metrics can help you discover any projected returns from a property based on its rental income.
+Understanding the profit you should receive will allow you to adjust your rent to the right level and make the most of your investment.

 Final Words